idealo/terraform-aws-mwaa/README.md

 ### Add permissions to the Airflow execution role

-To give additional permissions to your airflow executions role (e.g. CreateJobFlow to start an EMR cluster), create a Policy document containing the permissions you need:
+To give additional permissions to your airflow executions role (e.g. elasticmapreduce:CreateJobFlow to start an EMR cluster), create a Policy document containing the permissions you need:

 ```
 data aws_iam_policy_document "additional_execution_policy_doc" {